stankuns/qr-code-element/README.md

 # Frontend Mentor - QR code component solution

 This is my solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
-A simple component made with HTML and CSS.
+A simple element made with HTML and CSS.

 ## Table of contents